This event is sold out.

 Special Jazz performance with Sam Peoples, Jr. (son of Fillmore musician Sammy Peoples) on keyboard and Jacore Baptiste on electric guitar.

 Elizabeth Pepin Silva is an award-winning documentary filmmaker, photographer, writer, and former day manager of the historic Fillmore Auditorium.
 She holds a degree in journalism from San Francisco State University.

 Lewis Watts is a photographer, archivist, and professor emeritus of art at UC Santa Cruz with a longstanding interest in the cultural landscape of the African diaspora in the Bay Area and internationally.

 About the musicians:

-Sam Peoples, Jr. (keyboard)was born and raised in the Fillmore district The son and nephew of Sammy Peoples and Wes Peoples who are mentioned and shown in the 1st edition of Harlem of the West.
-Sam has played and performed with Oscar Brown jr Julian Preister Sonny Simmons Lee Hester and Stanley Willis
+Sam Peoples, Jr. (keyboard) was born and raised in the Fillmore District.
+He is the son and nephew of Sammy Peoples and Wes Peoples, who are mentioned and shown in the 1st edition of Harlem of the West.
+Sam has played and performed with Oscar Brown Jr., Julian Preister, Sonny Simmons, Lee Hester, and Stanley Willis

 Hailing from San Francisco, Jacore Baptiste is a driven, passionate and charismatic artist with a unique approach to soul, Pop and R&B. His music is all about connecting with listeners through beautiful melodies, stunning lyrics and incredibly heartfelt vocal performances.